 - The program costs $100 for every 5 years.
-BUT as mentioned in my post on How to Apply for Global Entry, you can get it for free with cards like the Chase Sapphire Reserve
+BUT as mention above, you can get it for free with certain credit cards

 - There is an application and interview process that you must go through, and not all states have Enrollment Centers available

 - If you have a family, it can be costly as each member requires his/her own membership